Vrinda-chopra/Vrinda-chopra/README.md

 👋 Hi, I'm Vrinda.
-I'm a final year Computer Science student at King's College London.
+I'm a Computer Science graduate from King's College London.
 - 🌱 I'm passionate about attending hackathons and developing web app projects.
 - 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/vrinda-chopra-8ab129253/)! <3